Cheap Las Vegas Shows

 Best Cheap Shows for Families (Under $50)

-- Nathan Burton Comedy Magic — $20, 70 min, afternoon matinee
+- Nathan Burton Comedy Magic from $28, 70 min, afternoon matinee

-- WOW – The Vegas Spectacular — $36, family-friendly variety
+- WOW - The Vegas Spectacular from $41, family-friendly variety

 Best Cheap Comedy Shows (Under $50)

-- Las Vegas Live Comedy Club — $35
+- Las Vegas Live Comedy Club from $29

 Best Cheap Magic Shows (Under $50)